gaofr/RT-in-binary-stochastic-mixtures-in-2D/README.md

 This is data repository for the paper "Efficient algorithms for accurately simulating radiative transfer in binary stochastic mixtures in two dimensions".
-The notations correspond to figures included in the paper.A brief description is the following:
+The notations correspond to figures included in the paper.
+A brief description is the following:

 a) In the directory of "fig6", it is the output of the radiative transfer for an atomic-mixing binary mixture.
 The first column is the time in units of picsecond (ps), and the second to fourth columns represent the radiation reflection at x=0, radiation transmission at x=Lx, and material energy density at